StefanoTesla/Oxygen-Builder-filter/README.md

 ## Where you can use

-- This filter is usable on a page, on the repeter or where you want, olso in ohter builders the most important thing is to have the possibility to add attribute to the object container div, and Oxygen is the best one for this.
+- This filter is usable on a page, on the repeter or where you want, olso in other builders the most important thing is to have the possibility to add attribute to the object container div, and Oxygen is the best one for this.

 - You cannot use it in paginate loop, or better, if the page is refreshed the filter is resetted to, if you refresh the content via js you need to invoke the filter function and hope it work (I didn't tested in this way).

-- You can use ACF costum field adding it dynamically as attribute
+- You can use ACF costum field adding it dynamically as attribute value

 This script basically hide the div that not contain the attribute selected, in case of multiple attribute (you can add with comma separator) the filter will show the div if one of the values is true.